 This one I wanted to write about for a long time.
-I’m going to show you a dirt cheap and easy way to build a do it yourself diy portable hangboard setup.
+I’m going to show you a dirt cheap and easy way to build a do it yourself DIY portable hangboard setup.
 No carpentry skills needed, it’s so easy anyone can do it.
-It’s way easier than most manuals guide you will find on the internet, and it will not involve any drastic changes to your house or home, aka drilling inside walls etc. And it’s going to cost less than 100$ and will take only 15 minutes.
-You will need a screwdriver and an electrical drill, and to make it easier I’ll show you some pictures.
+It’s way easier than most manuals guide you will find on the internet, and it will not involve any drastic changes to your house or home.
+That means this portable hangboard setup works without drilling your appartments walls.
+And it’s going to cost less than 100$ and will take only 15 minutes.
+You will only need a screwdriver, although an electric drill makes it easier, and I’ll show you some pictures.
 I will also explain to you why this way of training is great for people with busy lives and how it can improve your climbing.

 Busy live = less time for climbing outside